mkner/basic-pid/docs/examples.rst

 The following examples require **robotime** to be installed for the timing and delay functions.

+Can be installed as follows.
 See the `documentation <https://robo-time.readthedocs.io/en/latest/>`_ for more.

-Can be installed as follows

 .. code-block:: console